Insufficiency of the \'etale Brauer-Manin obstruction: towards a simply connected example: An explicit Beauville surface

-This gives a simple example of a surface of general type, with trivial Albanese variety, for which the number of rational points is finite even after any finite extension of the base field; as far as we know, no such example has appeared in the literature.
+This gives a very simple and explicit example of a surface of general type, with trivial Albanese variety, for which the number of rational points is finite even after any finite extension of the base field.